tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 1) Build a Japanese immersion environment.
 Start consuming native Japanese content actively and passively.
-1) Quickly learn the Japanese alphabets with a drilling app.
+1) Quickly learn the Japanese alphabets with a drilling app or an Anki deck.
 1) The basics.
 	* Do Kanji Transition or an isolated kanji deck.
 	* Immerse in Japanese media.